 Participants in the debates on math education argue about many things, but they seem to agree on at least one idea: math teachers should know math, the more the better.
 Unfortunately, many math teachers in the United States have not studied math much beyond the classes they teach.
-Others have, but found that college-level mathematics courses are not all that related to the material they teach.
+Others have, but found that college-level mathematics courses are not all that related to the K-12 curriculum.

 On this page, I link to lessons in teachers' mathematics which I have used with middle school and high school teachers.
 Most of the lessons are based on ideas that are accessible to students, though not at the same depth.